Pros and Cons of Living Closer to Your Work

 Personally, I'll choose to live closer to my work, even with a higher premium on rent and food.

-However, the most significant factor that you should consider where to live is the stress you’ll experience caused by commuting in the urban jungle of Metro Manila.
+However, the most significant factor you should consider where to live is the stress you'll experience caused by commuting in the urban jungle of Metro Manila.

 Strategize your budget so you can afford to live closer to your work.